llukmancerkezi/Opt_LBP_PR2020/README.md

 - Sign - See eq.
 (1) in the paper
 - Mean - See eq.
 (3) in the paper
 - ELBP_A - See eq.
 (24) in the paper
-- SignGlobalTh - It is same as Mean but with different threshold value.
-Threshold  is average pixel value of an image.
+- SignGlobalTh - It is the same as the Mean but with different threshold value.
+The threshold is average pixel value of an image.
 - MRE_Sign - See eq.
 (26)
 - MRE_Mean - See eq.
 (27)
 - MRE_ELBP_A - See eq.
 (27)
-- MRE_SignGlobalTh - It just the same as SignGlobalTh but applied the Median filter before.
-See section 4.1.2 in the paper
+- MRE_SignGlobalTh - It is the same as the SignGlobalTh but applied the median filter before.
+See section 4.1.2 in the paper for more detail.

 Furthermore you can use three different representations